Sulaiman R. KhanSulaiman Rashad Khan in Urdu

 Beyond Work

 Sulaiman.
-Graduate BA (Honours) in Advertising & Brand Communication in 2012 at UCA Farnham.
+Graduate BA (Honours) in Advertising & Brand Communication at UCA Farnham.
 Creative Collaborator: An Exploratory Storyteller and Adventurer.
 A multiple award-winning mind.
-Ignited by creativity, technology, regeneration (beyond sustainability), design, justice and liberation, collective/community care, collective/community healing, activism (even before it became a hashtag, primarily Disability Justice and Environmental Justice), storytelling, rest, interdependence, love, and collective liberation.
+Ignited by creativity, technology, regeneration (beyond sustainability), design, justice, collective/community care, collective/community healing, activism (even before it became a hashtag, primarily Disability Justice and Funga Justice), storytelling, rest, interdependence, love, and collective liberation.

 Some examples of subjects that I have come across and become fascinated in include: